XuWuLingYu/LightEWM/README.md

 # LightEWM

-LightEWM is an open-source training and inference framework for embodied world models.
+**LightEWM: Light Embodied World Model** is an open-source training and inference framework for embodied world models.
 Our current focus is **Wan2.1-1.3B I2V**, including **LIBERO** preprocessing, latent-cache generation, full training, and inference.

 ## 🧭 TODO